 If you like the combination of peanut butter and chocolate (and most people do!) plus you want a recipe that can be prepared quickly you may want to try out this Buddy Bars recipe.
 It’s easy and economical–and seriously, what’s not to love about chocolate and peanut butter?
 Yum, yum!

 Buddy Bars are quite rich with chocolate chips in the body of the bar and then chocolate icing smoothed over the top.
 They’re great snacks for your kids.
 You can have a batch of Buddy Bars made up in no time.

 Here’s what I did.

+Soften butter.
 Add creamy peanut butter.

 Mix ingredients with an electric mixer to combine.
 Add UNBLEACHED all-purpose flour.
 Bleached flour toughens cookies.
 Add half of the chocolate chips.

 Stir with a wooden spoon to combine.
 Over-stirring with a mixer toughens baked goods.

 Bake at 350 about 30-40 minutes or until a toothpick inserted in center comes out clean.

 Here the chocolate has been completely spread over top of the Buddy Bars.
 There is JUST enough for this recipe to have a thin layer of icing on top.

 Allow icing to cool thoroughly.
 Cut into bars.
 A 9×13″ pan yields 24 bars.
 Lots of peanut butter and chocolate in every bite – oh, my!

 Don’t these look amazing?
 Our family loves anything to do with peanut butter and chocolate!
 We think you’ll enjoy these delicious Buddy Bars, too!

 Here’s the recipe.

-1 cup peanut butter
+- 1 cup smooth or crunchy peanut butter

-6 tbsp. butter, softened
+- 6 tbsp. unsalted butter, softened

-1 ¼ cups sugar
+- 1 ¼ cups sugar

-1 tsp. vanilla
+- 1 tsp. vanilla

-1 cup UNBLEACHED all-purpose flour (bleached flour toughens cookies)
+- 1 cup UNBLEACHED all-purpose flour (bleached flour toughens cookies)

 - ¼ tsp. salt

 - 2 cups milk chocolate chips, divided

 Buddy Bars are rich, dense, and filling!